lmedinas/websitelm/content/newtab.md

 ---
 title: "New Tab"
 sitemap: false
-toc: true
+ShowToc: true
 toc_label: "Sites"
 toc_icon: "cog"
 permalink: /newtab.html
 ---

 Remember back in the day, many personal websites had Links ?
-So here's some of my favorite Websites:
+So here's some of Websites I read and follow:

 ## Search and Social